Sjord/Sjord.github.io/_posts/2023-12-28-mysql-mariadb-rand-random-number-generator.md

 date: 2024-01-17
 ---

 MySQL and MariaDB have a RAND function that is supposed to return random numbers.
-However, the numbers it return are not particularly random.
+However, the numbers it returns are not particularly random.

 ## How it works